bryanguillen/catholic-gpt/frontend/CONTRIBUTING.md

 ## Getting Started

+### Backend

+When working on the `frontend`, you'll want to run the `backend` service, too.
+The simplest way to do this would be to run it using `docker-compose`.
+Otherwise, you can run it from scratch as you would any other `NestJS` app.
+For more on this, please refer to the `backend` `README.md` file.

+### Frontend

+Once you've got the backend running, you'll want to ensure you follow the steps below:

 1. **Fork the Repository** – Create your own copy of the repo under your GitHub account.
 2. **Clone Your Fork** – Bring the code to your local machine.
 3. **Install Dependencies** – Run: